DPDK/dpdk/doc/guides/nics/mlx5.rst

 Quick Start Guide on OFED/EN
 ----------------------------

 1. Download latest Mellanox OFED/EN.
-For more info check the  `prerequisites`_.
+For more info check the `linux prerequisites`_.

 2. Install the required libraries and kernel modules either by installing